NicorDesigns/javawebdevcourse/docs/jee8sessionscontinued.md

 [Jakarta Servlet Specification - Sessions](https://jakarta.ee/specifications/servlet/5.0/jakarta-servlet-spec-5.0.html#sessions)

-We will now continue with our charity registration example and start to introduce State and Session Management
+We will now add a Session Activity Example in order to learn more about Session Management.
+It has the same index.jsp and base.jspf file as our previous example but implements a different re-direct

 ##### [More Maintaining State Using Sessions Start Branch](https://github.com/NicorDesigns/javawebdevcourse/tree/jee8web-more-session-management-start)

 #### 1. Storing more Complex data in Session (Slide 1)
+##### You can store any class object in the Session however to satisfy requirements for clustering your we servers and deploying to cloud platforms the class needs to implement Serializable

 ###### We use the PageVisit Class to store our session